saitros/text_distortion_augment/README.md

 python main.py --preprocessing
 ```

-## Training
+## Augmenter Training

-To train the model, add the training (--training) option.
-Currently, only the Transformer model is available, but RNN and Pre-trained Language Model will be added in the future.
+To train the augmentation model, add the augmenter training (--augmenter_training) option.
+Currently, only the Transformer-based pre-trained language model is available, but RNN will be added in the future.

 ```
-python main.py --training
+python main.py --augmenter_training
 ```